duhyuncho1994/BA2025DUCHO/README.md

 ```“How can we apply active learning in a passive dataset setting using only incomplete samples?”```

-- How inaccurate default answers impact learning
+- How inaccurate default answers impact learning (e.g., increase EQ count)
 - When and why EQs grow large
-- Which alternative strategies and Performance comparison
+- Which alternative strategies and Performance comparison(Which one performs best in accuracy/EQs)

 ---